All Episodes

 In extreme ideology, both on the left and the right, there's no logic.

-It's all emotion, a hundred percent.
+It's all emotion, 100%.

-So the people that made these decisions at Bud Light at Disney, and their whole life is living in their ideological bubble.
+So the people that made these decisions at Bud Light, at Disney, and their whole life is living in their ideological bubble.

-They're not thinking about the truck drivers or the people uh that'll get hurt if the business goes down.
+They're not thinking about the truck drivers or the people that'll get hurt if the business goes down.

 They don't think about that at all.